HL2202/BUSS4412_A2/README.md

 # BUSS4412_A2

-This github repository is used to store the code for BUSS4412 assignment 2 with all of the required input files, any processed files which were performed along the way.
+This github repository is used to store the code for BUSS4412 assignment 2 with all of the required input files, and any processed files which were created along the way.

 The main code is ff3_vF.ipynb.
 This code contains all of the steps used to solve questions 1 to 4.

 The files are organised as follows:

 ff3_vF.ipynb produces the results and performs all of the analysis.
+It also reads in all of the other csv files in the repository.

 permno_gvkey_dictionary.npy is a dictionary file produced within the ff3_vF.ipynb code.
-It is a file designed to match permnos with gvkeys which will be used to assign a gvkey to all of the stocks in the historical book equity Ken French data from 1926 using the permnos.
+It is a file designed to match permnos with gvkeys which will be used to assign a gvkey to all of the stocks in the historical book equity Ken French data from 1926.

 BE-ME_Breakpoints.csv is a file which adds the Fama French breakpoints for comparison in Question 1.